TudouJun1204/ud-website-optimization/README.md

 In this, we had to modify `views/js/main.js`.
 FPS Counter/HUD Display useful in Chrome developer tools has been described here: [Chrome Dev Tools tips-and-tricks](https://developer.chrome.com/devtools/docs/tips-and-tricks).

+To first test this, start `views/pizza.html` in the browser and open Chrome Dev Tools.
+Have a look at the Performance or Timeline tab.

 ### Optimizations

 * `updatePositions` - Only 5 phases were needed so pre-calculated those and then used them for the scroll event.
 Also moved a static property fetch outside the loop.